Institute of Biochemistry

 Graduation with the Co-op Designation

-In order to graduate with the co-op designation, students must satisfy all requirements for their degree program in addition to the requirements according to each co-op program (i.e. successful completion of three or four work terms).
+In order to graduate with the Co-op Designation, students must satisfy all requirements of the degree program in addition to the successful completion of three or four work terms (the number is dependent upon the student's academic program).
+Students found in violation of the Co-op Participation Agreement may have the Co-op Designation withheld.

 Note: Participation in the co-op option will add up to one additional year for a student to complete their degree program.